 Plagiarism and Retraction Policy

 Our journal uses the Turnitin software which detects instances of overlapping and similar text in submitted manuscripts.
 This software checks content against a database of periodicals, the Internet, and a comprehensive article database.
 It generates a similarity report, highlighting the percentage overlap between the uploaded article and the published material.
-If the similarity seems legitimate, the article will be proceeded for further review process; however, in cases of superfluous plagiarism, the authors have to revise the text as per editorial instructions.
+If the similarity seems legitimate, the article will proceed to the further review process; however, in cases of superfluous plagiarism, the authors will be required to revise the text according to editorial instructions.

 Low Text Similarity

-The text of every submitted manuscript is checked by using the Content Tracking mode in Turnitin.
-The Content Tracking mode ensures that manuscripts with an overall low percentage similarity (but which may have a higher similarity from a single source) are not overlooked.
-If the similarity level is significantly high, then the manuscript is returned to the author for paraphrasing the text and citing the original source of the copied material.
+The text of every submitted manuscript is checked using the Content Tracking mode in Turnitin.
+This mode ensures that manuscripts with a low overall percentage similarity (but potentially higher similarity from a single source) are not overlooked.
+If the similarity level from any single source is significantly high, the manuscript is returned to the author for paraphrasing and proper citation of the original source.

 High Text Similarity

-There may be some manuscripts with an overall low similarity percentage, but a higher percentage from a single source.
-For instance, a manuscript may have less than 20% overall similarity but there may be 15 % similar text taken from a single article; the similarity index in such cases is higher than the approved limit for a single source.
-Authors are advised to thoroughly rephrase the similar text and properly cite the original source to avoid plagiarism and copyright violation.
+Some manuscripts might show a low overall similarity percentage but have a high percentage from a single source.
+For example, a manuscript might have less than 20% overall similarity, but 15% similarity from a single article.
+In such cases, the similarity index exceeds the acceptable limit for a single source.
+Authors are strongly advised to thoroughly rephrase similar text and properly cite the original source to avoid plagiarism and copyright violations.

 Types of Plagiarism

-- Reproduction of others words, sentences, ideas or findings as one’s own without proper acknowledgement.
+1. Reproducing words, sentences, ideas, or findings of others as one’s own without proper acknowledgement.

-- Verbatim copying of text without putting quotation marks and not acknowledging the work of the original author.
+4. Verbatim copying of text without using quotation marks and without acknowledging the original author.

-Published manuscripts which are found to contain plagiarized text are retracted from the journal website after careful investigation and approval by the Editor-in-Chief of the journal.
-A ‘Retraction Note’ as well as a link to the original article is published on the electronic version of the plagiarized manuscript and an addendum with retraction notification in the journal concerned.
+If a published manuscript is found to contain plagiarized text after careful investigation and approval by the Editor-in-Chief, it will be retracted from the journal website.
+A ‘Retraction Note’ and a link to the original article will be published on the electronic version of the plagiarized manuscript, and an addendum with the retraction notification will appear in the relevant journal issue.